Phase Retrieval for Radar Waveform Design: Introduction

-where $A_{\textrm{FrFT}}$ represents the FrFT-based ambiguity function and $\eta$ is the indexing Fourier frequency variable.
-When $\alpha=\pi/2$, \eqref{eq:fractional} reduces to \eqref{eq:narrow}, i.e. $A_{\textrm{FrFT}}(\pi/2, \zeta) = A(0,f)$.
-It was shown in \cite{jaming2010phase,jaming2014uniqueness} that Hermite function and rectangular pulse trains are uniquely identified from their respective FrFT-based AF.
-Extending the formulation in \eqref{eq:fractional} to functions other than these two classes of signals is an open problem of high interest \cite{arikan1990time,sen2009adaptive}.
-Further, \cite{de1967extension,jaming2010phase,jaming2014uniqueness} do not provide a polynomial time computable procedure to estimate the signal from its AF.
+It was shown in \citep{jaming2010phase,jaming2014uniqueness} that Hermite function and rectangular pulse trains are uniquely identified from their respective FrFT-based AF.
+Extending this FrFT formulation to functions other than these two classes of signals is an open problem of high interest \citep{arikan1990time,sen2009adaptive}.
+Further, \citep{de1967extension,jaming2010phase,jaming2014uniqueness} do not provide a computable procedure to estimate the signal from its AF.
 In this paper, we propose a non-convex PR algorithm that addresses these drawbacks.

-Recall that PR constitutes an instance of non-convex programming, that is generally known to be NP-hard \cite{shechtman2015phase}.
-For instance, in case of real-valued signals, this would be a combinatorial optimization problem because it seeks a series of signs over the entries of the target signal that obey a given AF.
+Recall that PR constitutes an instance of non-convex programming, that is generally known to be NP-hard \citep{shechtman2015phase}.
+For instance, in the case of real-valued signals, this is a combinatorial optimization problem because it seeks a series of signs over the entries of the target signal that obey a given AF.
 For complex-valued signals, the procedure becomes more complicated and, instead of a set of signs, one must determine a collection of unimodular complex scalars that obey the given AF.

-Substantial work has been done and is still ongoing to overcome the ill-posedness of the PR problem, and the literature is too large to summarize here (see, e.g., \cite{vaswani2020nonconvex} for a contemporary survey, and references therein).
-Overall, two major approaches have emerged: the first harnesses prior knowledge of the signal structure, such as sparse support \cite{ranieri2013phase}, non-vanishing behavior \cite{bendory2018non}, or band-limitedness \cite{pinilla2021banraw}, while the other exploits technology to make additional measurements of the magnitude via, for example, coded diffraction patterns \cite{candes2015phase}, masks \cite{jaganathan2016phaseless}, and short-time Fourier transform (STFT) \cite{pinilla2019frequency}.
-These approaches employ traditional optimization strategies such as gradient descent \cite{candes2015wirtinger} and semidefinite relaxations \cite{candes2015phase}.
+Substantial work has been done and is still ongoing to overcome the ill-posedness of the PR problem, and the literature is too large to summarize here (see, e.g., \citep{vaswani2020nonconvex} for a contemporary survey, and references therein; also \citep{balan2006signal,alexeev2014phase,bandeira2014saving,fickus2014phase}).
+Overall, two major approaches have emerged: the first harnesses prior knowledge of the signal structure, such as sparse support \citep{ranieri2013phase}, non-vanishing behavior \citep{bendory2018non}, or band-limitedness \citep{pinilla2021banraw}, while the second exploits technology and assumes it is possible to make additional measurements of the magnitude via, for example, coded diffraction patterns \citep{candes2015phase}, masks \citep{jaganathan2016phaseless}, and short-time Fourier transform (STFT) \citep{pinilla2019frequency}.
+These approaches employ traditional optimization strategies such as gradient descent \citep{candes2015wirtinger} and semidefinite relaxations \citep{candes2015phase}.